Pranab1011/doc_chat/README.md

 Add the following environment variables to the .env file:

-OPENAI_API_KEY: Your API key for OpenAI's GPT-3 model.
+openai_key: Your API key for OpenAI's GPT-3 model.
-CHROMA_DB_URL: The URL for your Chroma DB instance.
 [Add any other configuration variables as needed.]
 Save the .env file.